VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2023-06-04-stride-community-toolkit-preview.md

 ### Step 11: Add Keyboard Interaction - Move the Cube! ⌨️

 Let's add a box to the scene and move it around using the keyboard.
+But before we start coding, let's consider the different ways we can move the box:

+1. **Moving Entities by Changing Their Position Directly (Without Colliders)**
+   - Simple movement without interaction with other entities.
+   - Non-physical movement that doesn't involve realistic physics or collisions.
+2. **Moving Entities Using Physics (With Colliders)**
+   - Realistic movement that interacts with the environment.
+   - Interaction with other entities, including collisions.
+   - Movement influenced by gravity and other forces.
+   - Physics-driven game mechanics.
+   - Environmental interaction, like bouncing, sliding, or responding to obstacles.

+For this step, we'll start with the first option: moving the box by directly changing its position.
 Update the code to look like this:

 ```csharp
 using Stride.CommunityToolkit.Engine;